BenjWolf/LKrandomizer/README.md

 ## How to Use This Program

-* Download and extract LKrandomizer_v.4DOWNLOAD.rar
+* Download and extract LKrandomizer_v0.5DOWNLOAD.rar
 * Keep LKrandomizer.exe and data folder in same directory
 * Run LKrandomizer.exe
 * Press 'Select .iso' button and choose a clean Lost Kingdoms disc image
 * Choose the options you want to include
 * Input a custom seed or leave it random
-* Seeds must be between one to ten alphanumeric characters
+* Seeds must be between one to eight alphanumeric characters
 * Press 'Start Randomization' button
 * The button will turn to yellow, indicating your .iso is being copied and patched
 * A message box will pop up once complete